dselans/mmmbop/README.md

     -o, --report-output [file]
             Write report output to file
     -R, --disable-resume
-            Disable resuming from a checkpoint
+            Disable resuming from a checkpoint (start from scratch every time) -C, --disable-color
-    -C, --disable-color
             Disable color output
 ```

 ## Configuration
 The configuration file is a TOML file that looks like this: